Connecticut Maritime Foundation Logo

 The project partner, New York Water Taxi (NYWT) was founded with the mission of connecting NYC parks with waterborne transportation, which has been achieved using their “Hop on/ hop off” service transporting approximately 1.5 million passengers annually.
 The service connects Hudson River, Battery Park, East River Park and Brooklyn Bridge Parks with Governors Island and South Street Seaport.
 NYWT also operates ferry service for IKEA, NYU Governor’s Island, Randall’s Island, Citi Bank and is contracted to operate ferry service for NYC EDC ferry.

 This project will replace the existing Tier 1 propulsion engines, gearboxes and associated equipment in the M/V Marion S Heiskell and replace the existing Tier 2 propulsion engines, gearboxes, and associated equipment in the M/V Gene Flatow.
 The new engines in each vessel will be certified to EPA Tier-3 emission standards.
+As of June 2024, the Marion S. Heiskell portion of the project is complete.